Karsens/expo-super-image/README.md

 * heigh (optional)t: number or "auto". overwrites style-height.
 If set to auto, it calculates the height based on width and image ratio

 ## Contribute
-Contact me or submit an issue if you have ideas or want to collaborate
+Contact me or submit an issue if you have ideas or want to collaborate / contribute